dacjames/mara-lang/README.md

 Okay, it doesn't offer all of those features today, but it will as development progressses.
 Some of the driving principles behind Mara are:

-    - Let code write code.
+    - Code should write code.
-    - Be explicit but never repeat yourself.
+    - Be explicit but don't repeat yourself.
     - Guesswork is the root of all evil.
     - Every symbol should have one meaning in all contexts.